Your Directors have pleasure in presenting herewith the 32ndAnnual Report on the business of your Company together with the

-The constitutions of all the committees are as per the Companies Act 2013 and SEBI (LODR) Regulations 2015.
-The details of the Constitution are mentioned in CorporateGovernance Report which forms part of this Annual Report.
+The constitutions of all the committees are as per the provisions ofthe Companies Act 2013 and SEBI (LODR) Regulations 2015.
+The details of the constitutionare mentioned in Corporate Governance Report which forms part of this Annual Report.

-Regulation 15 of SEBI (LODR) Regulations 2015 is applicable to your Company as suchthe details as specified in Schedule V(C) of SEBI (LODR) Regulations2015 with regard to Corporate Governance Report including Auditor's Certificate oncompliance with the code of Corporate Governance specified in Schedule V(E) of SEBI (LODR)Regulations 2015 formspart of this Annual report.
+Regulation 15 of SEBI (LODR) Regulations 2015 is applicable to yourCompany and as such the details as specified in Schedule V(C) of SEBI (LODR) Regulations2015 with regard to Corporate Governance Report including Auditor's Certificate oncompliance with the code of Corporate Governance specified in Schedule V(E) of SEBI (LODR)Regulations 2015 and a certificate from Practicing Company Secretary as specified inSchedule V(C)(10)(i) of SEBI (LODR) 2015 forms part of the Annual report.

-Remuneration ratio of the Directors/Key Managerial Personnel/Employees:
+Remuneration ratio of the directors/Key Managerial Personnel/Employees:

-Statement showing disclosures significant Related Party Transactionswith pertaining to remuneration and other details as required under Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is enclosed herewith asAnnexure 1.
+Statement showing disclosures significant Related Party Transactionswith pertaining to remuneration and other details as required under Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is enclosed herewith as Annexure 2.

 Particulars of Employees:

-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:
+PARTICULARS OF LOANS gUARANTEES OR INVESTMENTS:

-RELATED PARTY TRANSACTIONS:
+RELATEd PARTY TRANSACTIONS:

 Financial Statements.
-These transactions entered were at an arm's lengthbasis and in the ordinary course of business.
-There were no materially significantrelated party transactions with the Company's Promoters Directors Management or theirrelatives which could have had a potentialconflict with the interests of the Company.
-Form AOC-2 containing the note on the aforesaid related party transactions is enclosedherewith as Annexure - 5.
+These transactions were at an arm's lengthbasis and in the ordinary course of business.
+There werenomaterially the Company'spromoters directors management or their relatives which could have had a potentialconflict with the interests of the Company.
+Form AOC-2 containing a note on the aforesaidRelated Party Transactions is enclosed herewith as Annexure - 6.

-Related Party Disclosure as per Schedule V of SEBI (LODR)Regulations 2015 is enclosedherewith as Annexure- 6.
+Related Party disclosures as per Schedule V of SEBI (LODR)Regulations 2015 are enclosed herewith as Annexure-7.

 BUSINESS RESPONSIBILITY REPORT:

-Pursuant to Clause 34(2)(f) of the SEBI (LODR) Regulations 2015Business Responsibility Report being applicable to the Company the same forms part of the BoardReport as Annexure - 10.
+Pursuant to Clause 34(2)(f) of the SEBI (LODR) Regulations 2015Business Responsibility Report being applicable to the Company forms part of the BoardReport as Annexure - 10.

-Your Directors state that no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review:
+1. Your Directors state that no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review:

-1. Issue of equity shares with differential rights as to dividendvoting or otherwise.
+(i) Issue of equity shares with differential rights as to dividendvoting or otherwise.

 Director of the Company received any remuneration or commissionfrom any of its subsidiaries.

-4. No significant or material orders were passed by the Regulators orCourts or Tribunals which impact the going concern status and Company's operations infuture.
+(iv) No significant or material orders were passed by the Regulators orCourts or Tribunals which impact the going concern status and Company's operations infuture.

-Your Directors further states that in accordance with the provisions of section 148 (1) of theCompanies Act 2013 read rules thereunder the company has maintained cost accountsand records for the financial year 2017-18.
+2. In accordance with the provisions of Section 148 (1) of theCompanies Act 2013 read with the Rules framed thereunder the Company has maintained costaccounts and records for the financial year 2018-19.

-Your Directors wish to express their gratitude to the Central and StateGovernmentsinvestorsanalystsfinancialinstitutions banks business associates andcustomers the medical profession distributors and suppliers for their wholehearted support.
-YourDirectors commend all the employees of your Company for their continued dedicationsignificant contributions hard work and commitment.
+Your Directors wish to express their gratitude to the Central and StateGovernmentsinvestorsanalystsfinancialinstitutions banks business associates andcustomers the medical profession distributors and suppliers for their whole- heartedsupport.
+Your

 | ||For and on behalf of the Board of Directors |